 Pass on the Fishing Tradition and Offer the Next Generation an Opportunity to Enjoy Healthy Sportfish Populations

-The Florida Fish and Wildlife Conservation Commission offers four volunteer instructor training programs that allow you to be a part of handing down the fishing tradition:
+The Florida Fish and Wildlife Conservation Commission promotes angler and aquatic education by offering three volunteer instructor training programs that allow you to be a part of handing down the fishing tradition to the next generation.

-An eight-hour training to become a certified Hooked on Fishing - Not on Drugs® instructor.
-Hooked on Fishing - Not on Drugs® is a long-term and mentor-based program that teaches children about angling skills, conservation, stewardship, aquatic ecology, and other related topics.
-Additionally, the program emphasizes positive life skills; such as, decision-making, goal-setting, and choosing to remain drug-free.
+Hooked on Fishing - Not on Drugs® (HOFNOD) is a national angling education curriculum for youth and families.
+This long-term and mentor-based program teaches children, and accompanying adults, about angling skills, conservation, stewardship, aquatic ecology, and other related topics.
+Additionally, the program emphasizes positive life skills, such as: decision-making, goal-setting, and choosing a drug-free life.